StefanPostma/davis-custom-interaction-examples/README.md

 # Davis Custom Actions Examples

 This repository is for examples of custom action webhook handlers for [davis](davis.dynatrace.com).
+Most of the events just cause the example projects to echo the event back to Davis, except the Full Text Interception and Extend Problem Detail events.
+The Full Text Interception expects to be set up with the regular expression `^echo` and echoes the user's text back to them.
+The Extend Problem Detail event expects JIRA configuration in `config.json` and will offer to create JIRA tickets.

+Note: The JIRA ticket creation uses HTTP Basic Authentication.
+It is not meant for production use and Dynatrace does not recommend the use of HTTP Basic Authentication in production JIRA installations.

 ## Express